-With the support of the Assistant Superintendent, principals can purchase programs outside of the approved list via a Limited Contract Agreement (LCA).
-Please see this memo for detailed directions.
+With the support of the Assistant Superintendent and Associate Superintendent of Schools, principals can purchase programs outside of the approved list via a Limited Contract Agreement (LCA).
+Please see this memo LCA Process (Principals) v1 3 2 2023 for detailed directions.
 Please note, any LCAs to purchase software must follow the same purchasing window so that implementation aligns with the academic school year.
 In addition, some programs will be denied because they would have to go through a competitive bid process.
 As noted in the memo, it can take up to 4-6 weeks to fully execute an LCA.
-Use of the product or service cannot begin until the request for the Limited Contract is fully signed and executed and the purchase order is created.
+Use of the product or service cannot begin until the request for the Limited Contract is fully signed and the purchase order is created.

-The established purchasing deadline for approved online instructional resources and any software purchase requested via an LCA is Thursday, September 29, 2022.
+The established purchasing deadline for approved online instructional resources and any software purchase requested via an LCA is Friday, September 29, 2023.
 Any new purchases after that date will not be approved.